-The Center staff assists students in identifying and connecting with potential employers through job/career fairs, on-campus interviews, individual appointments, online tools, and other resources.
-The Center's database, Handshake, is an easy to use and innovative system that gives students and alumni access to jobs postings and employers targeting EKU students.
-It is easily accessible through the Center's homepage at http://career-coop.eku.edu/
+The Office staff assists students in identifying and connecting with potential employers through job/career fairs, on-campus interviews, individual appointments, online tools, and other resources.
+The Office's database, Handshake, is an easy to use and innovative system that gives students and alumni access to jobs postings and employers targeting EKU students.
+It is easily accessible through the Office's homepage at oacs.eku.edu.

-Community Service and Student Engagement
+Community Service and Student Engagement 128 Powell Building

-128 Powell Building Phone: (859) 622-3855 www.communityservice.eku.edu
+Phone: (859) 622-3855 www.communityservice.eku.edu